splor-mg/notas/nota/20230919T164259/index.md

 - [R Manuals :: R Internals - 11  Use of TeX dialects](https://rstudio.github.io/r-manuals/r-ints/Use-of-TeX-dialects.html)

     `tools::texi2dvi` makes use of a system command `texi2dvi` where available.
 On a Unix-alike this is usually part of `texinfo`, whereas on Windows if it exists at all it would be an executable, part of MiKTeX.
 If none is available, the R code runs a sequence of `(pdf)latex`, `bibtex` and `makeindex` commands.

+- Sweave now outputs ‘.tex’ files in UTF-8 if the input encoding is declared to be UTF-8, regardless of the local encoding.
+The UTF-8 encoding may now be declared using a LaTeX comment containing the string %\SweaveUTF8 on a line by itself.